 1. Adopting an older doxie means inheriting someone else's problems, why else would they be available?

-Through no fault of their own older doxies lose their homes.
-Some of the most common reasons for the turn in of an older doxie include: death of owner, new baby, allergies, loss of home and busy lifestyle.
-These reasons are identical to why younger doxies loose their homes too!
+Through no fault of their own, older doxies lose their homes.
+Some of the most common reasons for the turn in of an older doxie include: the death of the owner, new baby, allergies, loss of home, and a busy lifestyle.
+These reasons are identical to why younger doxies lose their homes too!

 2. Why and who would want an older doxie when there are puppies and younger doxies available in pet stores and all over the internet?